Rwanda Central Bank Reaffirms Crypto Payments, P2P Trading Are Illegal After Bybit Move

 Forecast Trend Report by Period

-Cointelegraph reported on June 6 that the National Bank of Rwanda said through its official channels that crypto assets cannot be used for payments, conversions into the Rwandan franc or peer-to-peer trading under the current regulatory framework.
-The central bank added that crypto assets carry significant financial risks and that investors would not be protected in the event of losses.
+According to Cointelegraph on April 6, the central bank said through its official channels that, under the current regulatory framework, crypto assets cannot be used for payments, converted into Rwandan francs or traded on a peer-to-peer basis.
+It added that virtual assets pose significant financial risks and that investors would not be protected in the event of losses.

-In a separate notice, the National Bank of Rwanda said the Rwandan franc is the country's only legal tender.
-Financial institutions licensed by the central bank are barred from converting fiat currency into crypto assets or exchanging crypto assets back into fiat currency, it said.
+In a separate notice, the central bank said the Rwandan franc is the country’s only legal tender.
+Financial institutions licensed by the central bank are prohibited from converting fiat currency into crypto assets or exchanging crypto assets back into fiat, it said.

 Correspondents Bot